ast3wart/triboar-rolebot/README.md

 - **`production`** target - Optimized with production-only dependencies
 - **`production-deps`** target - Intermediate stage for efficient layer caching

-This approach:
-- ✅ Simplifies maintenance (one Dockerfile instead of two)
-- ✅ Ensures dev/prod parity
-- ✅ Optimizes production images (smaller, faster)
-- ✅ Works seamlessly with docker-compose and platforms like fly.io

 ### Production Deployment with Docker

 The production target creates an optimized image with only production dependencies.